Aaron Judge begins taking cage swings off tee in his rehab

 OAKLAND, Calif.
 (AP) — Yankees slugger Aaron Judge took his first swings off a tee since breaking his right wrist July 26, a significant early step in what he hopes is a return to the field for New York in a couple of weeks.

 Judge, the reigning AL Rookie of the Year, took 25 dry swings Monday in Oakland’s center-field cage before taking another 25 off the tee at what he called 100 percent effort.
-He said he felt good enough in recent days that the decision was made he would begin hitting again.
+He said he felt good enough in recent days and without pain that the decision was made he would begin hitting again.

+“Just moving in the right direction.
+Definitely a big step,” Judge said, sitting in the Oakland Coliseum dugout.
+“I’m kind of on track with what we kind of wanted to accomplish, so I’m excited about the progress we’re making so far.
+It feels good.
+So I’ve just got to keep moving forward, keep having good days and just keep kind of building off that.
+Hopefully ramp it up here in the next couple days and be back out there soon.”

 The next step for Judge is expected to be some more cage swings off the tee, then hitting soft toss and batting practice before live BP as soon as this weekend.